Summary ꙳ Objectives

 Their next assignment is to build a habitat.
 Stress that it can be a habitat for people (town, city, etc.), a habitat for other species, or some combination; it’s not an either/or!
 For instance, the play-doh can represent land/fields/farms etc., the paper represents water, the beads represent animals, and the paper clips represent plants/fungi.
 Do what works best for you.
 This time, allow at least 20 minutes designing; be ready to allow for more time if you can see the ideas really flowing.

 Debrief again about each of the habitats, challenges faced, and the difference between the two demonstrations with respect to flexibility in being able to solve the problem.
 This is also a good time to point out the assumption we make of having to design around humans; considering how to accommodate other species in our designs is a tool in itself that we can develop.

 Takeaways from our Circle Author

-I originally wrote the curriculum for this class for high-schoolers interested in conservation of the Alewife Reserve in Cambridge, MA and surrounding municipalities.
+I originally wrote the curriculum for this class for high-schoolers interested in the conservation of the Alewife Reserve in Cambridge (MA), and surrounding municipalities.
 Later, as a teacher at Nature’s Classroom, I repurposed it for ages 9-13.
 Here are some takeaways I obtained through teaching it for anyone interested in leading a class or workshop on solving environmental problems.